-- 1. To meet regularly for the mutual encouragement, accountability, and prayer support of the particular foreign field. - 2.
-To supervise the field itself by means of: - establishing priorities; - setting a budget for mission expenses beyond the salary and care of missionaries or missionary helpers and their families; - encouraging mission zeal on the field; - encouraging zeal in sending congregations through regular communication; - growing the mission by determining particular posts that could be occupied on the field, and recommending these posts to the churches; - helping with the stabilization of the field in the event of retirements or furloughs; - giving help in times of crisis; - determining the suitability of prospective candidates who are being considered for work on the mission. - 3.
-To encourage broader support for the mission by facilitating communication among the consistories, the Synodical Committee on Foreign Missions, the classes and the mission field. - 4.
-To visit the field by means of delegation, in cooperation with sending churches, at least once every two years. - 5.
-To serve as an advisory body to the classes of the federation: - a. when they seek advice about sending new missionaries; - b. when they seek advice about removing missionaries from foreign fields; - c. when there are inter-personal tensions on the field. - 6.
-To work directly with office bearers on the field so that their perspectives and opinions are carefully considered.
-With time, the local leadership will take more responsibility for the direction and decisions made on the field.
+- establishing priorities; - setting a budget for mission expenses beyond the salary and care of missionaries or missionary helpers and their families;31 - encouraging mission zeal on the field; - encouraging zeal in sending congregations through regular communication; - growing the mission by determining particular posts that could be occupied on the field, and recommending these posts to the churches: - helping with the stabilization of the field in the event of retirements or furloughs; - giving help in times of crisis; - determining the suitability of prospective candidates who are being considered for work on the mission. - 3.
+To encourage broader support for the mission by facilitating communication among the consistories, the Synodical Committee on Foreign Missions, the classes and the mission field. - To visit the field by means of delegation, in cooperation with sending churches, at least once every two years. - 5.
+To serve as an advisory body to the classes of the federation: - a. when they seek advice about sending new missionaries; - when they seek advice about removing missionaries from foreign fields;32 - when there are inter-personal tensions on the field.